DevDanielOB/teste-back-end/README.md

 bash
 ```

+### 6. Future Features
+- Add a queue for logical deletion of URLs without origin via RabbitMQ 🗑️.

 ## 🏆 Contribution
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the project.